 In the default Black Duck Hub permission model, projects and project versions are created on the fly and as needed.
 Ensure that permissions needed to create projects and project versions are granted on Black Duck Hub.

-Synopsys action runs full “intelligent” Black Duck scans on SCM push events and “rapid” ephemeral scans for SCM pull request events as shown in the example below.
+Synopsys action requires that you run full “intelligent” Black Duck scans for SCM push events and “rapid” ephemeral scans for SCM pull request events as shown in the example below.

 Synopsys Bridge CLI Guide | 4 - GitHub - Synopsys Action | 38